Nutritional tips to help with the symptoms of Menopause

 healthy menopauseUnfortunately, in Western societies menopause is often perceived as the total loss of functional abilities and the end of femininity, beyond the actual ability to create life and the loss of period.
 However, although a massive milestone in every woman’s life, menopause is not a disease and it doesn’t mean the end of you!

-At work, which is, more often than not, already stressful, menopause makes it even harder to manage forgetfulness and lack of concentration, some of the most common symptoms.
+At work, which is often already stressful, menopause makes it even harder to manage forgetfulness and lack of concentration, some of the most common symptoms.
 Lack of sleep and low mood are one of the main reasons women take time off work.

 Even more sensitive is the subject of sex.
 Vaginal dryness and atrophy, low libido and loss of bladder control are still a big taboo, as well as being a practical problem.